 Branch and Herman Miller (before it’s Fully) both look like handsomely made standing desks.
 Though Fully is the more commercialized and you’ll see a lot of people raving about the brand’s bamboo standing desk.

-So we decided to pit the Jarvis bamboo standing desk with Branch.
+So we decided to pit the Jarvis Bamboo with Branch.
 Though the laminate tabletop of Jarvis also has the same features, it might not be at par with the sleek and classy exterior of the Branch standing desk.

 So to have a fair standing desk comparison, we are going to make a showdown between the Jarvis bamboo and with Branch Team.
 The size we prefer is 48×30″, it’s common with lots of spaces and users